Seiko Magic Lever

 More Seiko movements use the Magic Lever system than do not, so here is a quick list of Seiko calibers that use a reverser gear train system instead:

-• Keep comments on the topic of Seiko Magic Lever
+Keep comments respectful and on the topic of Seiko Magic Lever.
+For off-topic or general watch questions, post in the member's forum.

 guest